 If you take time to search for websites mentioning my name, you will find sites with articles deconstructing my life.
 You will also find my name and articles mentioned on Facebook, Twitter, Google+, Free Jinger, Reddit, and a number of public/private sites.

-Since I write using my real name and I am the only Bruce Gerencser in the world, it is not hard to find a wealth of information, positive and negative.
-I knew when I started blogging that I would open myself up to scrutiny.
+Since I write using my real name, and I am the only Bruce Gerencser in the world, it is not hard to find a wealth of information, positive and negative.
+I knew when I started blogging that I would open myself up to intense scrutiny.
 I knew that people would lie about me, distort my story, and try to besmirch my character.
 This is the price I pay for being a public figure.

 This subject came up one day during counseling.
 I expressed my dismay over Evangelicals not being willing to accept my explanation of my life.
 Who knows my life better than me, right?
 My counselor told me:

 Bruce, you think they care what you think?
 They don’t give a shit about what you think.

 And he is right.
 I know that those who tear into my life aren’t interested in anything I have to say.
 They have read a handful of posts, maybe even twenty-five or thirty, and they are now ready to render judgment, and render they do.
 It’s happened countless times over the years, and it will happen in future.
 Evangelicals can’t help themselves, so I let them have one opportunity to say whatever is on their mind.
 One comment, that’s it.
 Then it is time for them to move on.

 There was a time when I engaged every Evangelical commenter.
 I thought if I just explained myself, they would understand.
 I now know better.
 Now that I know they don’t give a shit, neither do I.